extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 -------------------------------

-If the fabric consists of VDX switches in VCS mode, this command will show the status of links between principle and secondary node:
+If the fabric consists of VDX switches in VCS mode, this command will show the status of links between principle and secondary nodes:

 .. code:: shell